 Language is a complicated thing.
-It’s always evolving; there are always new names and meanings popping up; people create a unique expression and make up new words that get popular all the time.
+It’s constantly evolving; there are always new names and meanings popping up; people create a unique expression and make up new words that get popular all the time.

 This is why no one can say that Grammarly is 100% accurate.
-It’s still pretty accurate and useful for certain things.
+However, it’s still pretty accurate and helpful for certain things.
 Here are the things with which Grammarly can help: